Azure/NoOpsAccelerator/src/bicep/overlays/management-services/vm-windows-base/readme.md

 ## Extending the Overlay

 By default, this overlay has the minium parmeters needed to deploy the service.
-If you like to add addtional parmeters to the service, please refer to the module description located in AzResources here: [`Centos VM Bases `[Microsoft.Web/serverfarms]`](D:\source\repos\NoOpsAccelerator\src\bicep\azresources\Modules\Microsoft.Web\serverfarms\readme.md)
+If you like to add addtional parmeters to the service, please refer to the module description located in AzResources here: [Virtual Machines `[Microsoft.Compute/virtualMachines]`](../../../azresources/Modules/Microsoft.Compute/virtualmachines/readme.md)

 ## Air-Gapped Clouds